lumen-oss/gh-actions-lux/CONTRIBUTING.md

   example for this is `src/inputs.ts`.
 - Pure interfaces to IO actions live in `src/ports.ts`.
 - Adapters to the real world live in the "demilitarized zone" (`src/io/*.ts`).
-  These adapters implement the adapters in `src/ports.ts`.
+  These adapters implement the interfaces in `src/ports.ts`.
 The implementations are private and instantiated via factory functions.
 - Core business logic never uses IO directly, only via pure interfaces.
 This allows us to mock the interfaces with pure implementations (no IO) in our